 Janhunen ’81 = Janhunen, Juha (1981): Uralilaisen kantakielen sanastosta.
 In: SUSA 77.

-— The paper to have established today’s standard framework of Proto-Uralic, by comparison of “Proto-Finno-Permic” with Proto-Samoyedic.
+— The paper to have established today’s standard framework of the Proto-Uralic vowel system, by comparison of “Proto-Finno-Permic” with Proto-Samoyedic.

 Janhunen ’82 = Janhunen, Juha (1982): On the Structure of Proto-Uralic.
 In: FUF 44.